| Indicator | This Period | Prior Year | YoY |

 -

-This report is an earnings analysis document automatically generated by AI from XBRL financial statement data.
-It does not constitute investment advice for any specific security.
-Industry benchmark figures are reference information compiled by the company based on public financial statements.
-Investment decisions are your responsibility; please consult a professional advisor as needed.
+This report is an AI-generated earnings analysis based on XBRL financial statement data.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the Company from public financial statements.
+Investment decisions should be made at your own responsibility; consult a professional advisor as needed.